 This portfolio of apparel ranges from projects from my own brands to projects for clients with a global customer base.
 The concept and art for some was provided by the clients, and some I created by either reworking client art or creating new concepts that they approved to use.

-This apparel was produced by me from start to finish, some of it I also tie dyed myself.
-I spent several years working as a graphic artist and production manager at screen printing and embroidery businesses, where I learned the processes in-depth, allowing me to create merchandise at a professional level with a focus on quality.
-My own brands have had global support, with customers from The Netherlands, United Kingdom, Japan, Australia and across the US.
+The pieces below were produced by me from start to finish, some of it I also tie dyed myself.
+With over 15 years experience in merch and apparel, I learned the processes in-depth, allowing me to create merchandise at a professional level normally reserved for a much larger and technically developed facility.

 The work that’s seen here is the final digital version of these projects, but as someone that has been drawing my entire life, I still always start out with my sketchbook and pencilwork, then refine as the project requires.

-This is a highlight reel of some of the video edits I've produced.
+This is a highlight reel of some of the video edits I’ve produced.
 They were created using artist-provided media and assets, and used for promotion on official artist and promoter social accounts, as well as in paid advertising across Meta, Google, and more.
 Most of these videos were adjusted and output in multiple aspect ratios to better meet advertising creative criteria, but this video contains the main aspect ratio used for each video.
+With music being a fast-paced industry, these videos were all turned around on very tight deadlines, sometimes within hours, and went through an approval and revision process with artist management for each event before publishing.